 Infant oral care starts right even before the baby’s teeth erupt.
-It is important practice oral hygiene at a very early stage.

 Infant Oral Care – Caring for infant’s teeth